cnuernber/dtype-next/README.md

   problems getting graal native to package resources.

 Use the scripts to get graal and compile test.
 The code is located under native-test; so far reader/writing/copying all work for native and jvm heap datasets.
-Tensors work but appear to really make the executable size larger; potentially this is the insn bindings which perhaps could be optional.
+Tensors work.

 ## Graal Native